Language-Technology-Assessment/European-open-AI-index/pages/index.md

 ::spotlight

-We assess the openness of "AI" systems for generating [text](/the-index?type=text "Text models in the European Open Source AI Index"), [images](/the-index?type=image "Image models in the European Open Source AI Index"), [code](/the-index?type=code "Code models in the European Open Source AI Index"), [video](/the-index?type=video "Video models in the European Open Source AI Index"), and [audio](/the-index?type=audio "Audio and voice models in the European Open Source AI Index").
-Here are some popular text models ranked by openness.
+We assess the openness of generative AI models for [text](/the-index?type=text "Text models in the European Open Source AI Index"), [image](/the-index?type=image "Image models in the European Open Source AI Index"), [code](/the-index?type=code "Code models in the European Open Source AI Index"), [video](/the-index?type=video "Video models in the European Open Source AI Index"), and [audio](/the-index?type=audio "Audio and voice models in the European Open Source AI Index").
+Here are some 'open-source' text generators ranked by how open they are.
 [Explore more in the full index](/the-index)

 #right
 ::the-index